 What can you incorporate in your statements to leave a good mark?
 We’ve put this list together according to what you might be asked at the beginning, in the middle, and at the end.
 Here are some useful phrases to impress the HR in a job interview.

 The official start of the interview usually begins with getting-to-know-you questions.
-Although, this is the typical beginning, it gives you a good chance to communicate your personality and values.
-What do you say when the interviewer asks you to tell something about yourself?
+Although this is the typical beginning, it gives you an excellent chance to communicate your personality and values.
+What do you say when the interviewer asks you to say something about yourself?
 Here are some describing words you may want to consider.

-“I can adjust to varying work environment and to different levels of people.
-I’m open to changes and I adapt well.”
+- “I can adjust to the varying work environment and to different levels of people.
+I’m open to changes, and I adapt well.”

 When you are asked to describe yourself, make sure to include how you are as an individual, how you relate with others, and how you work on tasks.